stoneyrh/gSOAP/gsoap/doc/guide/index.md

     soap_free(soap);
 ~~~

-Similarly, `::soap_PUT`, `::soap_PATCH`, and `::soap_DELETE` commands are provided for PUT, PATCH, and DELETE handling.
+Similarly, `::soap_PUT`, `::soap_PATCH`, and `::soap_DELETE` commands are
+provided for PUT, PATCH, and DELETE handling.

-To support HTTP pipelining use the `::http_pipe` plugin, which can be used at the server side but also at the client side.
+To support HTTP pipelining we use the `::http_pipe` plugin, which can be used
+at the server side to enable HTTP pipelining automatically, when registered.
+The plugin can also be used at the client side, though this is only necessary
+in scenarios that require the client to receive multiple messages without
+intermittend sends, i.e. multiple sends followed by multiple receives by the
+same thread using the same `::soap` context.
+However, clients should use
+multiple threads when HTTP pipelining is used to prevent blocking.
+See
+the <i>`gsoap/samples/async`</i> folder in the gSOAP package for explanation
+and examples.

 See also `::http_post` and `::http_pipe`.